 "Do not ever be co-dependent, never rely on someone else for happiness and you can not know what you truly want until you can be purely happy on your own."

 Do you think exes can be friends?
 Do you stay friends with your exes on social media?

 "I think cutting an ex out is the best thing.
 You can not see them or speak to them until time has healed your wounds.
 Once you have been healed then I do think its ok to be friends.
 I am still friends with some of my exes from when I was younger."

 What keeps your heart open, despite the heartbreaks you’ve had in your life?

 "Honestly my heart isn't open, I have spent the last year working on myself and while I am trying to date now I am not fully open and it's going to take time to open back up, but I know it will happen in due time and I know that I can't run away from difficult situations.
 I have to overcome them in order to move on and love again."

 "I don't listen to music during break ups.
 I associate music with feelings and after a break up I do not need songs to remind of times when things felt different."

 "I will not put myself through watching movies with love stories.
 I avoid things that will bring up feelings."

 What projects are you currently working on, and looking forward to most?

-"Growing my business, working more on myself and growing as a person and the travel plans I have for 2017.
+"Growing my business, working more on myself and growing as a person, and the travel plans I have.
 Nothing feels better than getting out of your life and exploring the world to get some perspective."